GregRos/react-tk/README.md

 # react-tk

 React-tk is an experimental framework building Tkinter UIs using React principles.
+It uses a shadow UI reconciliation system, tracking changes in props and context to determine what needs to be updated in the actual Tkinter widgets.

 Features and limitations: